Eat.Drink.Pure

 Fasting to Great Health

-Modified: Nov 7, 2025 · Published: Sep 23, 2016 by Shah Zeeshan · This post may contain affiliate links · 1 Comment
+Modified: Nov 7, 2025 · Published: Sep 23, 2016 by Zeeshan Shah · This post may contain affiliate links · 1 Comment

 Fasting is not a new phenomenon by any means.
 It has its roots in all the major religions of the world.
 The Quran, Bible, and Torah all have some form of it present.
 Philippus Paracelsus, one of the fathers of Western medicine has even called it “The greatest remedy-The physician within”